georchni/Computational_Physics_Classical_and_Quantum_Simulations/README.md

 uncorrelated configurations.
 This can be done by performing N_cor update steps in between each obtained configuration.

-(e) We are interested in the transition matrix element, which translates to the calculation of the Green’s function abd the calculation of energy difference.
+v.
+We are interested in the transition matrix element, which translates to the calculation of the Green’s function abd the calculation of energy difference.

-(f) Then we determine the ground state of the wave function.
+vi.
+Then we determine the ground state of the wave function.

 Remarks: